publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.0.4] - 2020-04-02 =

+* Fixed: Wrong publish date when using custom statuses - Now the publish date is always updated when the post is published;

 = [2.0.3] - 2020-03-16 =